JustinGOSSES/justingosses-website/data/authors/default.md

 - <a href="#publications">Publications</a>
 - <a href="#community-involvement">Community Involvement</a>

 ### <a id="interests"></a>Interests

 - Things that could exist but don't yet
-- Natural Language Processing
+- Natural Language Processing (treating words as data with a computer program )
 - Open source geospatial tools
 - Water based things like kayaking and paddle boarding.
 Also small web-based services that help me decide when and where to go.
 - Things at the intersection of geology & code
 - Sharing at Scale:
   - This includes questions like open data interface design; code citation tooling as a way to change its perceived value; group membership and behaviors in open source that impact how science gets done; different incentives between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.

 ### <a id="perspectives-on-building-solutions-with-code"></a>Perspectives on Building Solutions With Code

 A few personal opinions that define how I approach data science include:

 - I have a soft spot for things at the intersection of metadata, natural language processing, semantic tooling, and user interfaces as technology improvements have opened up a lot of possibilities there that have yet to be built.